HadrienG2/grayscott/README.md

       the compiler can automatically vectorize most of the code.
 The code is simpler and more portable than if it were written directly against harware intrinsics, but this implementation strategy also puts us at the mercy of compiler autovectorizer whims.
+Data layout is also improved as in the `_intrinsics` C++ version.
-    * The `manualvec` backend does the vectorization manually instead, demonstrating that for this particular problem autovectorization works very well and a manual implementation is not worthwhile.
+    * The `manualvec` backend does the vectorization manually instead, like the `_intrinsics` C++ version.
+It is significantly more complex and less portable while having comparable runtime performance, which shows that for this particular problem autovectorization provides a better tradeoff.
         * Due to Rust's [orphan rules](https://github.com/Ixrec/rust-orphan-rules),
           a significant share of the SIMD abstraction layer that is needed by the shared `Species` concentration storage code is implemented in the `data` crate instead, see `data/src/concentration/simd/safe_arch.rs`.
+        * Since this backend shows that manual vectorization is not worthwhile for this problem, the following backends go back to autovectorization.
+    * The `block` backend uses a blocked iteration technique to improve the CPU cache hit rate, as the `_link_block` C++ version does.
     * TODO: Add more backends here as they are implemented.
 - `reaction` is a binary that runs the simulation.
 It uses the same CLI argument syntax as the `xyz_gray_scott` binaries from the C++ version, but the